Lagrangian skeleta of very affine complete intersections

 \subsection{Smoothing in the presence of a stratification}

-In this subsection, we explain how to generalise results like Corollary \ref{corollary:TCCI-smoothing-exists} and Proposition \ref{proposition:TCCI-smoothing-unique} to the setting when one also wants to preserve the stratification of $\R^n$ into polyhedral domains, such as a stratification by a simplicial fan $\Sigma$ (which play a crucial role, for example, in Section \ref{section:adapted_potentials}).
+In this section, we explain how to generalise results like Corollary \ref{corollary:TCCI-smoothing-exists} and Proposition \ref{proposition:TCCI-smoothing-unique} to the setting when one also wants to preserve the stratification of $\R^n$ into polyhedral domains, such as a stratification by a simplicial fan $\Sigma$ (which play a crucial role, for example, in Section \ref{section:potentials}).
 Even though we will be dealing exclusively with cases where all the strata are convex polyhedra, we make the following more general definition that works when $\R^n$ is replaced by a different ambient smooth manifold:

-\begin{definition} We call a Whitney stratification $\mS$ of a manifold with corners $M$ into finitely many pieces \emph{good} if the closure of each stratum is a submanifold with corners\footnote{Using the definitions of various types of smooth maps from \cite{joyce}, we get a notion of \emph{embedded submanifolds-with-corners} of a manifold-with-corners.} of $M$. \end{definition}
+\begin{definition} We call a Whitney stratification $\mS$ of a manifold with corners $M$ into finitely many pieces \emph{plain} if the closure of each stratum is a submanifold with corners\footnote{Using the definitions of various types of smooth maps from \cite{joyce}, we get a notion of \emph{embedded submanifolds-with-corners} of a manifold-with-corners.} of $M$. \end{definition}

-\begin{example} The trivial stratification of $M$ with a single stratum equal to $M$ is good. \end{example}
+\begin{example} The trivial stratification of $M$ with a single stratum equal to $M$ is plain. \end{example}

-\begin{example} A simplicial fan $\Sigma$ defines a good stratification $\mS_\Sigma$ of $\R^n$, which we call the \emph{stratification induced by $\Sigma$}.
-More generally, a decomposition of $\R^n$ into finitely many simple polyhedra gives a good stratification. \end{example}
+\begin{example} A simplicial fan $\Sigma$ defines a plain stratification $\mS_\Sigma$ of $\R^n$, which we call the \emph{stratification induced by $\Sigma$}.
+More generally, a decomposition of $\R^n$ into finitely many simple polyhedra gives a plain stratification. \end{example}